Key Takeaway

 - Elderly patients: Age-related GH decline is associated with slower wound healing.
 Restoring GH levels in older adults has been shown to improve healing capacity.

 CJC-1295 raises GH and IGF-1 through a physiologic pathway.
-While the specific peptide has not been tested in wound healing trials, the mechanism of action directly overlaps with the GH-mediated healing processes described above.
+While the specific peptide hasn't been tested in wound healing trials, the mechanism of action directly overlaps with the GH-mediated healing processes described above.

 Dosing and Administration

-Standard CJC-1295 dosing for GH optimization applies when wound healing support is a goal:
+Standard CJC-1295 dosing for GH improvement applies when wound healing support is a goal:

 - CJC-1295 with DAC: 1 to 2 mg subcutaneously once or twice per week.